 - Completed application for admission

 - Copy of degree of Indian blood

 - Copy of a photo ID with birth date

+- Copy of immunization record showing proof of two (2) MMR shots and Meningococcal is required, if age 21 or younger

 NOTE: Should a change be made from non-degree seeking to degree seeking; an admissions application must be completed to indicate the intended degree or certificate.
 All admissions requirements must be met.